Cyclenerd/meshcore-bot/README.md

 > [!IMPORTANT]
 > To prevent spam in public channels, this bot only responds in private channels!

-The bot is also able to fetch and log status (uptime, TX air time, last SNR, noise floor...) and telemetry sensor data (currently only voltage) from a repeater node.
+The bot is also able to fetch and log status data (uptime, TX air time, last SNR, noise floor...) from a repeater node.
-The status and telemetry data is logged to a Comma-Separated Values (CSV) file.
+The status data is logged to a Comma-Separated Values (CSV) file.
-The interval at which the status and telemetry data is fetched can be configured.
+The interval at which the status data is fetched can be configured.
 This bot is ideal for testing MeshCore setup with repeater and distance of communication.

 | Client | Bot |